-In the biological level, Kernic et al. (2003)[16] finds that children exposed to domestic violence have significantly more behavioral problems, including externalized and internalized behaviors.
+In the biological level, Kernic et al. $(2003)^{[16]}$ finds that children exposed to domestic dispute have significantly more behavioral problems, including externalized and internalized behaviors.
 Externalized behaviors mean children show more aggressive and antisocial, internalized behaviors mean children exhibit more fearful and inhibited behaviors.
-On the basis of Social Learning Theory (Bandura, 1963)[3], some research findings show that children who have been exposed to domestic violence are more likely to be abusive as adults (Wallace, 2002)[21].
-Because children live in the environment of domestic violence, children will learn what they see the parents' behavior in the family.
-Children are also more likely to engage in bullying at school (Baldry, 2003)[2] and respond to conflict by using aggression (Adanson & Thompson, 1998)[1].
-More importantly, these cumulative behavior problems may be carried into adulthood and can contribute to the cycle of adversity and violence (Cunningham & Baker, 2004)[7].
-Children who grow up with violence in the home learn early and powerful lessons about the use of violence in interpersonal relationships to dominate others, and might even be encouraged in doing so (Baldry, 2003)[2].
-To use the child in the above case, the child not only will learn the behaviors from parents, but also will try to use more aggressive behaviors or violence to solve problems in daily life.
-We can know that the degree of impacts of children exposed to domestic violence in the biological level is serious and domestic violence has a great influence on children's behavior.
-And these behaviors also will bring to adulthood, it will make other children exposed to domestic violence when the children become parents in the future.
+On the basis of Social Learning Theory (Bandura, 1963)^[3], some research findings show that children who have been exposed to domestic dispute are more likely to be abusive as adults (Wallace, $2002)^{[21]}$.
+Because children live in the environment of domestic dispute, children will learn what they see the parents' behavior in the family.
+Children are also more likely to engage in bullying at school (Baldry, $2003)^{[2]}$ and respond to conflict by using aggression (Adanson & Thompson, $1998)^{[1]}$.
+More importantly, these cumulative behavior problems may be carried into adulthood and can contribute to the cycle of adversity and dispute (Cunningham & Baker, $2004)^{[7]}$.
+Children who grow up with dispute in the home learn early and powerful lessons about the use of dispute in interpersonal relationships to dominate others, and might even be encouraged in doing so (Baldry, $2003)^{[2]}$.
+To use the child in the above case, the child not only will learn the behaviors from parents, but also will try to use more aggressive behaviors or dispute to solve problems in daily life.
+We can know that the degree of impacts of children exposed to domestic dispute in the biological level is serious and domestic dispute has a great influence on children's behavior.
+And these behaviors also will bring to adulthood, it will make other children exposed to domestic dispute when the children become parents in the future.